Water injection (engine): BMW

-In 2015, BMW introduced a version of their high performance coupe, the BMW M4 GTS with the straight-6 2,979 cc turbocharge BMW S55 engine that combined water injection with intercooling.
+In 2015, BMW introduced a version of their high performance coupe, the BMW M4 GTS with the straight-6 2,979 cc turbocharged BMW S55 engine, that combined water injection with intercooling.
 With the aid of the system, BMW stated that the GTS got a 50 hp boost, increasing power to 493 hp and torque to 600 Nm.
 Three water injectors were used to allow boost pressure to be increased from 17.2 to 21.6 psi over the N55 engine that it was based on.

 BMW had previously used water injection on its BMW 801 aircraft engine using the MW-50 methanol-water system for low altitude boost with the addition of GM-1 nitrous oxide system for high altitude performance.
 The BMW M4 GTS was featured in the 2015 MotoGP season as the official safety car for the series and was released for the commercial market in 2016.
 By the mid 2020s, engine development was shifted focus also on improved fuel consumption, due to the pressure on emissions reduction and related regulations.